ffizer/ffizer/README.md

 Some of the following limitations could change in the future (depends on gain/loss):

-- no conditionnals file or folder creation
+- no conditionals file or folder creation
 - no framework X dedicated features
 - no plugin and not extensible (without change the code)
 - handlebars is the only template language supported (support for other is welcome)